 Since then, Kape has moved to VPNs (it owns Private Internet Access, ZenMate, and CyberGhost).
 This is an interesting point because the same company owns a US-based VPN service, a Germany-based VPN service, and a Romania-based VPN service.
 I'm not too fond of companies owning multiple VPN services because they run different business models.

 In this case, I would say PIA is the premium service, and CyberGhost along with Zenmate are the types of services that offer affordable but lower-quality services.

-My point here is that we all end users and we cannot verify the integrity of VPN providers.
-That is why I advocate for VPN providers to constantly pass external audits.
-Granted, external audits are not a panacea, but they are a step towards transparency.
+My point here is that we all end users, and we cannot verify the integrity of VPN providers.
+That is why I advocate for VPN providers to pass external audits constantly.
+Granted, external audits are not a panacea but a step towards transparency.